-The church family of St Stephen’s and St Wulstan’s exists to bring glory to God by following Jesus and serving others in the power of the Holy Spirit.
+The church family of St Stephen’s and St Wulstan’s exists to bring glory to God by making disciples of Jesus.

 St Stephen’s & St Wulstan’s belongs to the Church of England.